zmstone/tls-scripts/README.md

 # Steps breakdown

 The script `generate-certs.sh` consists of below steps.
-The script for each step can be executed independently if their input files are not deleted.
+Each step's script can be executed independently if its input files (from preceeding comands) are present (not deleted).

 ## Root CA `00-generate-root-ca.sh`